Why My Lawyer Advised Me to Waive the Preliminary Hearing

 Call Us Visit Our Contact Page

-• Accelerating plea negotiations: By foregoing the hearing, parties can often move more quickly into plea discussions, potentially securing reduced charges or more favorable sentencing agreements without the delays of pretrial motions.
+• Accelerating plea negotiations: Skipping the hearing often allows both parties to move more swiftly into plea discussions, which can lead to reduced charges or more favorable sentencing agreements without the delays caused by pretrial motions and hearings.

-• Protecting sensitive defense information: Preliminary hearings are typically public, and evidence or defense tactics revealed during this stage become part of the public record.
-Waiving the hearing helps keep certain strategies confidential, which is particularly important in high-profile cases where media coverage might influence jury pools.
+• Protecting sensitive defense information: Because preliminary hearings are generally public, any evidence or defense tactics disclosed become part of the public record.
+Waiving the hearing helps maintain confidentiality of critical defense strategies, a factor especially important in high-profile cases where media coverage could influence potential jurors.

-• Limiting early prosecution scrutiny: Without the hearing, the prosecution has fewer opportunities to probe your defenseโ€™s weaknesses or test witness credibility early in the case, potentially preserving your tactical advantages for trial.
+• Limiting early prosecution scrutiny: Without the hearing, the prosecution has fewer opportunities to probe your defenseโ€™s weaknesses or test witness credibility early on, which can preserve your tactical advantages for trial and prevent the prosecution from tailoring their case prematurely.

 What Are the Consequences of Waiving?